 Figure 5 illustrates Alternative B-12 habitat blocks.
 From this exhibit, it can be seen that this alternative would create three large blocks of habitat that are connected with each other and other large-scale conserved areas (i.e., Cleveland National Forest, Camp Pendleton).
 The Arroyo Trabuco block is 1,903 acres, the Western block is 7,304 acres, and the Eastern block is 23,212 acres.
 The three habitat blocks are all interconnected by habitat linkages.
 The Arroyo Trabuco and Western habitat blocks are connected by existing linkage B between Ladera Ranch and Las Flores, which has a minimum width of approximately 1,500 feet.
-The Western and Eastern blocks are connected by linkages I and J. Linkage I is located between Coto de Caza and Planning Area 3 in the Gobernadora sub-basin and would have a minimum width of 2,000 feet.
-Linkage J is located along San Juan Creek and would have a minimum width of approximately 1,320 feet with planned setbacks from the 100-year floodplain.
+The Western and Eastern blocks are connected by linkages I and J. Linkage I is located between Coto de Caza and Planning Area 3 in the Gobernadora sub-basin and would have a minimum width of approximately 1,320 feet with planned setbacks from the 100-year floodplain.
 Regarding the width of wildlife movement corridors, Figure 5 is provided to illustrate the relationship of the wildlife movement corridors along San Juan Creek, Cañada Chiquita, Cañada Gobernadora, Cristianitos Creek, Gabino Creek, and Talega Creek and adjacent development.
 It should be noted that the wildlife movement corridors depicted for Cristianitos, Gabino, and Talega Creeks are conceptual and subject to change because the 500-acre development footprint for Planning Area 8 is defined in the future based on input from the arroyo toad studies required per Special Public Notice Special Condition I.D.8.